-Attachment C, Section B(2) - Partnerships with For-Profit and Non-Profit Entities

-Attachment C, Section D(7) - Establishment of an Agency MTW Section 8 Project Based Program limits the property owner's ability to engage in short- and long-term development and planning.
+Attachment C, Section B(2) - Partnerships with For-Profit and Non-Profit Entities limits the property owner's ability to engage in short- and long-term development and planning.
 In addition, Home Forward was concerned that with the extreme pressures on Portland's housing stock, property owners may opt to not renew a HAP Contract, as witnessed in similar tight housing markets.
 Such a situation would create a significant increase in the number of existing households switching to tenant-based assistance.
 This increase would tie up valuable staff resources and reduce our ability to help new households off the waiting list.
 Fiscally, an unanticipated increase in tenant-based vouchers reduces our ability to predict costs and may require us to redirect resources currently allocated to opportunity neighborhoods.